top of page

 This Is NOT A Designers Job!

 ...
-I spoke about opportunity cost in an earlier article, how it can affect your income and how to calculate the opportunity cost of working with one designer over another.
-So I'm skipping right to the thoughts surrounding design: whether or not there should be an outcome attached to a designers work, and the other side of the coin, what clients don't consider when design don't live up to the hype.
+I spoke about opportunity cost in an earlier article, how it can affect your income, and how to calculate the opportunity cost of working with one designer over another.
+So I'm skipping right to the thoughts surrounding design: whether or not there should be an outcome attached to a designer's work, and the other side of the coin, what clients don't consider when design doesn't live up to the hype.

-So looking for a designer who can connect their work to some sort of outcome, like connecting your own services to an outcome so things like upping your prices or even more clients can be a logical expectation to have, isn't an unrealistic goal.
+Looking for a designer who can connect their work to some sort of outcome, like connecting your own services to an outcome, so things like upping your prices or even more clients can be a logical expectation to have, for example, isn't an unrealistic ask.

 ...But, Unfortunately, Some Folks Do Purchase Ferraris To Only Park It In Their Garages.

-If I built a website, and not many people are attracted to what's being sold because the client "doesn't like marketing", then "lack of sales" isn't soley based on the design.
-If I develop a process to help them onboard their clients easier, but they never use it because "they're fearful of directing a prospect to their website", then its fair to deduce that the "artwork working" is also dependant on another factor.
-So when design fails it isn't (if they do their job) the designers fault.
-Just pay attention to their line of questioning, and you (business owner), will find that your designer is creating under the assumption, that there is a purchasing public when you come to them; that you intend to conitnue marketing your services or at least learn to, especially if you don't know how and you're looking to generate new business, and that you're going to actually use the work created.
+If I built a website, but not many people are attracted to what's being sold because the client "doesn't like marketing", then "lack of sales" isn't soley based on the design.
+If I develop a process to help them onboard their clients more easily, but they never use it because "they're fearful of directing a prospect to their website", then it's fair to deduce that the "artwork working" is also dependent on another factor.

-It's time to shake the fairy tale concept of design being some 'magic pill' for business problems as if what you said or subsequently do after the work has been created had and has nothing to do with the outcome!
+It's time to shake the fairy tale concept of design being some 'magic pill' for business problems.
+What you don't do after the work has been done has an effect on the outcome!

-So, if for all your designer’s effort discussing, planning, designing, and edifying you on the proper use of your website, you simply ignore it and as a result, remain in the same situation you were in prior to the design, it’s no one’s fault but your own.
-It isn't your web designer's job to jump-start your memory on the purpose you got a website in the first place, or to motivate you to advertise your services.
+So, if for all your designer’s effort discussing, planning, designing, and educating you on the proper use of your website, you simply ignore it and as a result, remain in the same situation you were in before its design, it’s no one’s fault but your own.
+It isn't your web designer's job to jump-start your memory on the purpose you got a website in the first place, or to motivate you to advertise your services or value your brand.
 That's something you should naturally carry in your conscience because you care about the experiences the people you serve have with your services, and also love what you do.

 Listen to the gist of the article here: